 Instructions

-- In a bowl mix soft butter with powdered sugar.
+- In a bowl mix soft 6 tablespoons unsalted butter with 1 cup powdered sugar.

-- Add salt, both oils, seeds and mix everything until combined.
+- Add 1 teaspoon sea salt, 1 tablespoon olive oil, 1 teaspoon sesame oil and 3 tablespoons sesame seeds and mix everything until combined.

-- Add flour and combine until no dry spots remain.
+- Add 1 cup all-purpose flour and combine until no dry spots remain.

 - Put this mixture on a piece of plastic wrap, making a cylinder or log parallel to the counter, leaving a border of about 2 inches.